mdbs99/xavier/README.md

 This API is being written in [Free Pascal](https://freepascal.org/) and [Lazarus](http://www.lazarus-ide.org/).
 However, it is also compatible with [Delphi](https://www.embarcadero.com/products/delphi).

-Nowadays, all XML libraries are very complex.
+Most XML libraries are very complex.
 Each class has so many methods that could be hard to use and understand them.
 These implementations are very procedural too.

-The major goal of this project is to replace common procedural code in our projects, which could have so many conditionals and variables, to a declarative and object-oriented code to work more easily with XML.
+The main goal is to replace common procedural code, which could have so many conditionals and variables, to a declarative and object-oriented code to work more easily with XML.

+The code follows a restrict rules about naming and style, as prefixes and suffixes, to help programmers to find the correct class or method to do the job quickly.

 # Installing